hammadxcm/image-magnifier/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your proje
+Use this section to tell people about which versions of your projec